Consumer Finance Foresight Briefing

 Node 03

-Earn the held moment
+Earn the held moment, in person

 Node 04

-Map by income, not flag
+Map by income and institution, not by flag

 Across nine countries, income and institutional context beat the birth-year label and the border.
+The consumer finance advantage is the European map.

 06Psychographics

-Two people the old segmentation gets wrong.
+Three people the old segmentation gets wrong.

 The payment-native.